 Second Part

-2. Recall expenses of the third party for the recall of any product that uses your product.
-That is including the cost to repair or replace the product
+- Recall expenses of the third party for the recall of any product that uses your product.
+That includes the cost of repairing or replacing the product

 Third-party product recall coverage should be purchased if –

-• Thirty-party coverage does not need when you sell products under your own label.
+- Thirty-party coverage is not needed when you sell products under your label.

 Optional add-ons available in the product recall liability policy are –